Skip to content

 Choose this if you want enough space for a meaningful harvest, not just a few herbs.

-Multiple beds let you separate crop types, rotate plantings, and grow both quick harvests and more filling calorie crops.
+Multiple beds let you separate crop types, rotate plantings, and grow both quick harvests and more filling calorie crops as your confidence grows.

 • Best for families and serious home cooks